nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 Two FEM implementations are provided:

 * *nRF21540 GPIO*.
-  It is compatible with the nRF21540 FEM and it implements a 3-pin interface.
+  It is compatible with the nRF21540 FEM and implements a 3-pin interface.
 * *Simple GPIO*.
   It is a simplified version, made to be compatible with other front-end modules.
   It implements a 2-pin interface.